 By working together with WaterAid, our Alliance partners, local communities and the Nepalese government we can influence water and sanitation policy in Nepal, making lasting change.
 Around the world every day the water crisis continues to cost lives, denying people their human rights and locking them in poverty.

-The Beacon Project, which started in 2016, is crucial in helping Nepal achieve its Sustainable Development Goal on clean water and sanitation for all by 2030.
+The Beacon Project, is crucial in helping Nepal achieve its Sustainable Development Goal on clean water and sanitation for all by 2030.
 If governments don’t take urgent action now, many countries like Nepal will miss their targets and more lives will be lost.